- 12 hours ago

 The future of the Champions League is very much under threat as a result of these Super League plans.

-What will happened to the Premier League, La Liga, Serie A & domestic leagues?
+What will happened to the Premier League, La Liga, Serie A and domestic leagues?

-It is understood that teams joining the Super League will still be able to compete in their domestic leagues.
+It is understood that any teams who join the Super League would still be able to compete in their domestic leagues.

 These leagues and the clubs who weren’t invited to be in the original Super League in 2021 were understandably unhappy.
 The money on offer from the Super League was set to lead to an even greater disparity in wealth between those who are in and out of the breakaway tournament.

-It was also believed that Super League teams may take their local leagues less seriously, deploying reserve sides, as they would focus on the midweek games.
+It was also believed that Super League teams may take their national leagues less seriously, deploying reserve sides, as they would focus on the midweek games.

 This would have had big ramifications on the futures of many smaller clubs, with fears it could even drive some out of business.